ShafiqSuhag/crazy-tour-backend/docs/tasks.md

 ### Website Purpose:
 [DONE] 1.
 Your website has to be related to tourism (tour, travel, vacation, etc.) or delivery service.
 Some examples are: tour planner, tour booking website, vacation planner, travel agent, ticket booking for tourism related: bus/car/plane/cruise/kayak/etc., picnic spot booking, camp site, theme park (fantasy kingdom, nandon, etc), hotels, resorts, or any vacation related service.
 Another option could be delivery services like Food delivery, food catering, parcel delivery, courier service, same day delivery service, etc. However, your website can not be a restaurant or an e-commerce site.
 [ok] 2.
 Make sure your design and website idea is unique.
 First, finalize your idea (what type of website you want to build).
 Then google the site design or visit themeforest. to get your website idea.
 However, your website can not be related to your previous assignments or any demo project displayed in the course or in our conceptual sessions.
-3. Initially, do not spend too much on thinking the design.
+[DONE] 3.
+Initially, do not spend too much on thinking the design.
 Just spend 30minutes to an hour.
 And then finalize the idea.
 Start working on the project.
 If needed put a placeholder image and keep developing the functionalities.
 Once the functionality is done, come back to add proper images.

 ## Task Detail:
 [done] 1.
 Home page will have a header (simple navbar), banner, offerings (services/items/options/plans:  the main items that user will purchase), and footer.